M3wP/Monopoly/C64/readme.md

 * Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
 Would be nice...

-* Change trade jump menu naming and texts to action jump menu
+* Move keybuffer & remove vector use to allow for locating ui and game globals at $0200
+* After above, move tPrmT0/1+tPrmC0/1 to own space
+* After above, move ui, game, plr, sqr and keys globals to $0200+ saving half a KB

-* Fix texts on action jump menu
+* CPU players setup menu

-* CPU player still needs:  AutoRepay, AutoAuction, AutoTradeTo, AutoTradeWith, AutoElimin
+* CPU player still needs:  AutoAuction, AutoTradeApprove, AutoTradeInitiate
-* Will I need to load the rules constant data into high memory, too?
-* Fix issue with CPU player and setup1 chosing invalid option.
 * "Thinking" prompt when cpu engaged?
 Its so fast anyway...
-* AutoBuy - there is a bug when reclaiming equity in order to sell that causes no money to be paid for sale
+* AutoBuy - there is a bug when reclaiming equity in order to sell that causes no money to be paid for sale.
+I can only see it with CPU player, can't reproduce in debugging equivalents.
+Now trapping and faulting if occurs.
 * AutoGaol incorrectly chose roll over post?
+* rulesAutoRepayGroup needs to step through the group like rulesAutoEliminGroup does.

 * Allow players to input name?
 * Trim down key scan routine.
-* Get exmomiser working.
+* Get exomiser working.
 * Change "all" dirty to be just board dirty and req. individual flags?
 * Back-fit GoatTracker driver changes from version 2.74.
 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.